Cultivating Mycelium in Agar: A Comprehensive Guide

 Mycelium is the vegetative part of a fungus or a fungal-like bacterial colony.
 It consists of a mass of branching, thread-like structures known as hyphae.
 While the fungus might produce a fruit body above the ground, the mycelium remains hidden within the soil, wood, or another food source, absorbing nutrients and aiding in decomposition.
 The mycelium is a critical component within the life cycle of the fungus and plays a vital role in nutrient uptake.

-See also Understanding the Impact of Contaminated Mycelium Agar
+See also Understanding the Growth and Impact of Mold and Mycelium

 What is Agar?